Genetic Medicine (MRes)

 - Dr Liz Jones, consultant clinical geneticist

-- Dr Tao Wang, lecturer in cardiovascular disease
+- Dr Tao Wang, senior lecturer in cardiovascular disease

-- Dr Brian Bigger, senior research fellow in stem cells and neurotherapies
+- Dr Brian Bigger, reader in stem cells and neurotherapies

 - MRes (full-time)